 4. Better reachability

 Communication via messaging apps is completely independent of the car dealership’s opening hours.
 With the help of chatbots, you can offer excellent service 24/7.

 5. Better customer connection

 WhatsApp and other messaging apps are primarily used to communicate with family and friends.
 When businesses or service providers engage with customers on these channels, they’re allowed into their inner circle and can profit from a closer, more direct customer relationship.

-What are specific situations in which car dealerships or auto repair shops can use messaging apps?
-We’ve gathered five useful examples of great use cases for innovative communication.
+What are specific situations in which car dealerships or car workshops can use messaging apps?
+We’ve gathered five useful examples of great use cases for innovative customer communication.

 1. Appointment Scheduling